edozo/mechanical-wombat/README.md

 ### Contributing

 - All changes must be raised as a PR, and reviewed by the team
-- PR must contain an update `package.json` version
+- PRs must contain an updated `package.json` version
 - To add a new Icon, [follow these steps](https://github.com/edozo/mechanical-wombat/blob/main/src/Icons/preparing-svgs.md) before creating a PR

 ## Publishing